carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 For simple queries, such as “Streptococcus agalactiae” or searching for a specific strain you can use the “Simple search”  functionality.

+For complex queries the database also provides a sophisticated query builder that allows querying on all antiSMASH annotations.
+To enable this function, click on “Build a query”

 # MIBiG Database